MaxCal88/locationgamer/cran-comments.md

 I checked the DOI on DOI.org and it references the intended paper of Hotelling "Stability in Competition".

+I removed the command par() in the plotting functions to avoid changing the user's options, par, or working directory.

 * This is a resubmission.
 * This is a new release.